Desaware Home

 First, make sure you have configured IIS to use the correct .NET runtime for the version of the licensing system you installed (this is selected on the ASP .NET tab under the IIS Management properties for your web site).

-You may also need to change the application pool for your web site. .NET 1.1 and .NET 2.0 applications cannot run in the same application pool.
-Be sure all your .NET 1.1. and .NET 2.0 web sites are in an application pool configured for the version of the runtime they need.
+You may also need to change the application pool for your web site. .NET 1.1, .NET 2.0 and .NET 4.0 applications cannot run in the same application pool.
+Be sure all your .NET 1.1, .NET 2.0 and .NET 4.0 web sites are in an application pool configured for the version of the runtime they need.

 You may also need to add the following code to the <system.web> section in your web.config file: